Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    The CMAF ingest source may implement the following recommendations to achieve failover support.

-     1. The ingest source MUST use a timeout for establishing the TCP connection.
-If an attempt to establish the connection takes longer, abort the operation and try again.
+     1. The ingest source MUST use a timeout in order of segment duration (1-6 seconds) for establishing the
+        TCP connection.
+If an attempt to establish the connection takes longer than the timeout, abort the operation and try again.
-     2. The ingest source MUST resend media fragments for which a connection was terminated early
+     2. The ingest source SHOULD resend media fragments for which a connection was terminated early, if the connection was down for less than 3 average segments durations.
+For connections that were down longer, ingest can resume at the live edge of the live media presentation.
      3. The ingest source SHOULD
         NOT limit the number of retries to establish a connection or resume streaming after a TCP error occurs.